 In their first semester students will not only be reading widely in social theory and applying it to an historical, regional, or ethnographic example of their choice, but will also be gaining familiarity with a wide variety of digital tools — from video and audio recording and editing, to making webpages and working with “big data” — that will assist them in sharing those findings.

 Designed for students hoping to pursue doctoral work, the degree is also explicitly intended for those aiming to use the skills gained in an M.A. in any number of other professions — places where the analytic skills gained from working in social theory are enhanced by their communication skills and digital expertise.

 Consult the requirements below or visit the Grad School’s online catalog for more information.

 1. Six hours of Foundation courses will be taken in the fall semester of the first year:

 2. Three hours of required courses will be taken in the spring of the second year:

 - Capstone Graduate Seminar

 - Six hours of Thesis Research

-In consultation with their advisors, students will complete a total of 36 hours of graduate course work, including independent study courses and seminars in REL, plus graduate courses from other departments (in consultation with advisor).
+In consultation with their advisors, students will complete a total of 36 hours of graduate course work, including independent study courses and seminars in REL, plus graduate courses from other departments (in consultation with their advisor).
 For example, depending on the student’s program of study, courses in foreign languages, taught through the Department of Modern Languages and Classics, may be recommended.